sonicakannan-cloud/Employee-Salary-Prediction-System/README.md

 **Sonica Kannan**

 B.E.
-Computer Science and Engineering (Artificial Intelligence & Machine Learning)
+Computer Science and Engineering
+(Artificial Intelligence & Machine Learning)

+Thiagarajar College of Engineering

 Machine Learning & Deep Learning Intern

-Thiagarajar College of Engineering
+---

+⭐ **If you found this project helpful, consider giving it a Star on GitHub!**